ThomasWagner-dev/learning/README.md

 # learning
-I will upload all projects I finish, while learning here to track my progress and better show, what i've already learned.
+I will upload all projects I finish, while learning here to track my progress and better show, what I've already learned.